pkp/pkp-docs/dev/documentation/en/frontend-forms.md

 $contactForm = new PKP\components\forms\context\PKPContactForm($apiUrl, $locales, $context);
 ```

-Then use the `getConfig()` method to compile all the required props and pass them to the template's [component state](frontend-ui-library#state-management-for-complex-components).
+Then use the `getConfig()` method to compile all of the required props and pass them to the template's [component state](frontend-ui-library#state-management-for-complex-components).

 ```php
 $templateMgr = TemplateManager::getManager($request);